sina-mansour/connectome-spatial-smoothing/README.md

 For more information you may check our article on **Connectome Spatial Smoothing (CSS): concepts, methods and evaluation** (currently under review).
 All resources are provided as complementary to the following article:

+Mansour L., S., Seguin, C., Smith, R.E. and Zalesky, A., 2021.
+Connectome-Based Smoothing (CBS): Concepts, methods, and evaluation. *bioRxiv*; doi: https://doi.org/10.1101/2021.09.19.461011

-...article information to be added after publication...
+...peer-reviewed article information to be added after publication...

 The code used for this study is now released as a [python package](https://pypi.org/project/Connectome-Spatial-Smoothing/).
 If using the codes, please also cite the following: